 The short answer to your question is, it depends.
 But here are a few considerations that might help you determine what is the right path for your company.

 Internally-Produced: This type of video is best when you need a solution that is fast, easy, disposable, and simple.
-If you don't have an internal video team, most companies will opt to use a phone or tablet to record a simple video with no editing involved.
+If you don't have an internal video production team, most companies will opt to use a phone or tablet to record a simple video with no editing involved.
 These videos will provide an unscripted authenticity that might appeal to certain types of prospective employees.

 Remember that if you don't have a dedicated video team with the right equipment, your audio and visual quality might not be the greatest.